Instead of this:

 The response object, if it was successful

-- pagerduty.truncate_text(text: str) str
+- pagerduty.common.truncate_text(text: str) str

 Truncates a string longer than